1. Are There Erratic Or Late Payments?

 8. Does Your Customer Keep Asking For Extensions?

-Have there been unexpected or more frequent requests to extend payment?
-A one-off extension can be normal, but if this becomes more of a pattern, it could be putting off an inevitable non-payment.
+Have you been getting unexpected or more frequent requests to extend payment? a one-off extension may be normal but if a new pattern emerges, it may be putting off an inevitable non-payment.

 9. Are There Structural Changes?

 Broad-sweeping or unusual changes in management could signal a problem on the horizon.
 Pay attention to changes that don't seem in line with past history -- especially if they bring on a restructuring officer.